StarlingXWeb/starlingx-website/src/pages/blog/starlingx-deploying-your-app-2.md

 #### Modifying the HelmRelease

-As I said before, actions upon the HelmRelease will cause the controller to perform Helm actions on the deployment.
-So you can see these type of actions let's modify a value on the HelmRelease file and see what happens.
+As I said before, actions upon the HelmRelease resource cause the controller to perform Helm actions on the deployment.
+So you can see these type of actions, let's modify a value on the HelmRelease file and see what happens.

-I will change the value of `replicas` from 1 to 5, this value can be found in `spec.values.kube.replicas` inside the `helmrelease.yaml` file:
+First, I change the value of `replicas` from 1 to 5, this value can be found in `spec.values.kube.replicas` inside the `helmrelease.yaml` file:

 ```shell